-3. Get a Notification Card: Download our printable travel communication card.
+3. Get a Travel Communication Card: Download our printable travel communication card.
 This is NOT a special security pass but it is a way to communicate discreetly to agents that you have an ostomy.
 You can also show a note from your physician explaining any of your medical conditions.

 4. Consider TSA Pre-Check: You may find shorter lines and wait times by enrolling (for a fee) in TSA Pre✓®.
 Passengers still undergo screening at the checkpoint, but they do not need to remove shoes, laptops, 3-1-1 liquids, belts, or light jackets during the screening process at participating airports.
 TSA Officers may still swab your hands for explosives or do a pat-down.

-10. Spread the Word/Foreign Travel: Encourage other people you know with an ostomy to follow these guidelines and not let fear of the unknown or a prior negative experience discourage them from enjoying travel.
+11. Spread the Word/Foreign Travel: Encourage other people you know with an ostomy to follow these guidelines and not let fear of the unknown or a prior negative experience discourage them from enjoying travel.
 People with an ostomy frequently fly all over the world without incident.
 If traveling to a foreign country it is a good idea to have critical ostomy information written in their language.
 Consider packing at least a week of extra supplies in case you end up in quarantine due to COVID protocols.
 If you have a stoma or supply issue contacting one of these WCET International delegates may be helpful in finding resources.
 In addition, one of the 70 member associations of the International Ostomy Association (IOA) may be of help with this translation, local security procedures, as well as with locating supplies while visiting their country.
 The European Ostomy Association provides a dictionary of ostomy terms in 19 languages (link provided courtesy of the European Ostomy Association).